ledav-net/buildroot-template/docs/directories.md

         └── mkinitramfs.sh

-Generic scripts to generate the initramfs or includes or whatever that could be useful from a generic point of view.
+Generic scripts to generate the initramfs or includes or whatever that could be useful for your project from a generic point of view.